manakmichal/random_string/README.md

 # Random string generator
 Generate random string for any purpose.
+Demo is available on https://www.manakmichal.cz/playground/password/.

 ## Behavior
 You can generate a string using characters, numbers and special characters.